Updated June 5, 2023

 Introducing the product is the final stage in the niche market strategy entry process.
 Suppose it is a beauty product sold through pharma retail outlets.
 In that case, produce sufficient quantities, collect orders from retailers, or work closely with distributors to introduce the product.
 According to Falkenstein, this is the most crucial phase of the niche marketing.
 He says if sufficient homework has been done, the launching of the product is only a calculated risk.

 Niche marketing has several advantages over mass marketing, especially for new businesses who are not awash in cash.
 The niche market player is more like a big fish in a small pond, while a corporate entity in a large market is more likely to be a small fish in a big pond If there are a large number of competitors.

 Since the product focuses on a niche market strategy that caters to the needs of the small group it addresses, the outcome could impact the market as there is a strong reason for people to buy.
 A strong position in the niche market helps a company to defend its position and enter new niche market.
 On the other hand, the mass market will attract more players and competition intensifies giving a smaller pie for existing players.

 Organic growth is possible in the niche market as consumers will spread by word of mouth the good qualities of the product and refer it to others.

 According to marketing experts, a defined market position that targets niche market benefits is a sure formula for success that ensures short-term prospects, cash flow, and potential for long-term business maturation beyond the initial niche position.

-The first time entrepreneurs in niche market need to be self-motivated, goal setters who have the will and positivity to succeed against all odds in the market.
-Most often there is no precedence for the product or service as it would be a new idea.
+The first time entrepreneurs in niche markets need to be self-motivated, goal-setters who have the will and positivity to succeed against all odds in the market.
+Most often, there is no precedence for the product or service as it would be a new idea.
 Hence, the success of the business would depend on the homework, calculated risks taken.